Most odd degree hyperelliptic curves have only one rational point: Acknowledgements

 \section{Acknowledgements}

 The idea to combine Chabauty's method with results on the average $2$-Selmer group size is due to Manjul Bhargava and Benedict Gross, whom we thank for discussions.
 In particular, we thank Gross for lingering after giving a lecture to explain the details of their argument to us; it was only after this that we had the idea that an equidistribution result (also proved by Bhargava and Gross) could be used to refine a $2$-adic Chabauty argument enough to reduce the upper bound on $\#C(\Q)$ to $1$.
 We thank Alice Guionnet and Scott Sheffield for discussions regarding Lemma~\ref{L:E X_n}, and Jennifer Park for a discussion regarding Lemma~\ref{L:rholog of size 1}.
-The first author thanks the Centre Interfacultaire Bernoulli at EPFL for its hospitality during the period when most of the research for this paper was done.
-The second author thanks ICERM at Brown University for its hospitality during part of the semester program on \emph{Complex and arithmetic dynamics}.
+The first author thanks the Centre Interfacultaire Bernoulli at EPFL for its hospitality during the period when most of the research for this paper was done; his research was partially supported by the Guggenheim Foundation and National Science Foundation grant DMS-1069236.
+The second author thanks the German Science Foundation for supporting his research through a grant within the framework of the DFG Priority Programme~1489 \emph{Algorithmic and Experimental Methods in Algebra, Geometry and Number Theory}.
+He thanks ICERM at Brown University for its hospitality during part of the semester program on \emph{Complex and arithmetic dynamics}.